FridgeSharon/Dual-microservice-Todos/README.md

 ## How to?
 - run `npm i` in the main project folder.
 - use `npm run start` in each of the sub folders/project: `notifications` and `todos`.
+- Feel free to import the included `Paybox Todos.postman_collection.json` into your Postman, it already has all the requests for Todos.

 ## About the timer:
 - using Node Chron job, the scheduling is done by patterns.